rlindsgaard/rlindsgaard.github.io/resume.md

 - Application telemetry
 - DevOps rotation and development

-Bonus info:
+## Bonus info

-- The bike is prefered method of commute.
-He also enjoys running, rock-climbing, hiking, and outdoors life in general.
+- I prefer to bike for commuting.
+I also enjoy running, rock-climbing, and outdoors life in general.

-- He has a mainly <span style="color:green">green</span> DISC personality type.
+- I have a mainly <span style=“color:green”>green</span> DISC personality profile and know what that requires of me.

-- He has actually *read* the books (and does not form his opinion reading TL;DRs)

-  - The New Testament

-  - The life-changing magic of tidying up

-  - Test Driven Development by example

-- His main expertise is, really, learning and applying lessons from every situation and experience presented to him in life.

-- You make his day by:

-  - Analyzing requirements and presenting the design _before_ implementation.
-  - Thinking in documentation with the code.
-  - Cleaning up the camp-ground.
+- I tinker and build other things than software with my bare hands.